 Which tracker has better battery life?

 The published specs are essentially identical.
 Xiaomi Tag rates the CR2032 at about 1 year of typical use, and Apple rates AirTag 2 at more than 12 months.
-Both tags use the same standard $1 CR2032 coin cell that you can swap in under 30 seconds.
-In practice both tags last well past the 1-year mark on default chirp volume and four to six pings per day, which is the typical wallet-or-keychain use case.
+Both tags use the same standard CR2032 coin cell, so neither locks you into a sealed battery.

 Do either of these trackers require a subscription?